-Irish face tough path to Super 12s spot in Hobart
+Ireland face tough path to Super 12s spot

 Ireland ended a busy home summer with a confidence-boosting 3-2 series victory over Afghanistan but memories will still be fresh of last year's early T20 World Cup exit after a defeat by Namibia in their final group match.

-Let's take a closer look at their group opponents ahead of the action at the Bellerive Oval.
+Let's take a closer look at their group opponents before the action at the Bellerive Oval.

 Zimbabwe: World ranking - 11